orbuluh/cpp/core-guidelines/P.md

 - Note: The standards library and the GSL are examples of this philosophy.
 For example, instead of messing with the arrays, unions, cast, tricky lifetime issues, gsl::owner, etc., that are needed to implement key abstractions, such as vector, span, lock_guard, and future, we use the libraries designed and implemented by people with more time and expertise than we usually have.
 - Similarly, we can and should design and implement more specialized libraries, rather than leaving the users (often ourselves) with the challenge of repeatedly getting low-level code well.
 - This is a variant of the subset of superset principle that underlies these guidelines.

+## P.12: Use supporting tools as appropriate
+- There are many things that are done better "by machine".
+- Computers don't tire or get bored by repetitive tasks.
+We typically have better things to do than repeatedly do routine tasks.
+- Be careful not to become dependent on over-elaborate or over-specialized tool chains.
+Those can make your otherwise portable code non-portable.

+## P.13: Use support libraries as appropriate
+- Using a well-designed, well-documented, and well-supported library saves time and effort; its quality and documentation are likely to be greater than what you could do if the majority of your time must be spent on an implementation.
+- The cost (time, effort, money, etc.) of a library can be shared over many users.
+- A widely used library is more likely to be kept up-to-date and ported to new systems than an individual application.
+- Knowledge of a widely-used library can save time on other/future projects.
+So, if a suitable library exists for your application domain, use it.
+- Note: If no well-designed, well-documented, and well-supported library exists for an important domain, maybe you should design and implement it, and then use it.